-Conduct that is unprofessional, but not violent (for example, screaming at a colleague, pounding a wall in anger, bullying) is your responsibility to handle, in consultation with your HR Partner.
-See the Bullying and incivility section.
-You may also contact the Center for Work and Family Life for help.
+Conduct that is unprofessional, but not violent (for example, screaming at a colleague, pounding a wall in anger, bullying) may also be reported to the Office of Professionalism and Ethics.
+Also see the Bullying and incivility section; you may also contact the Center for Work and Family Life for help.

 Domestic violence generally doesn’t happen at work, but it affects the workplace.
 Also called intimate partner violence, domestic violence concerns employers because it endangers employee health and safety and undercuts company productivity.
 Uncertainty about preventive roles, a desire to respect employee privacy, and the need for guidance are common reasons why employers (including managers) hesitate to address domestic violence in the workplace.

 However, domestic violence is a safety and health issue with medical, emotional, personal, economic, and professional consequences.
 Approximately 2 million women are assaulted each year, 75 percent by intimate partners.
 Men can be victims of intimate partner abuse, as well.
 Many of these victims are employed and spend a majority of their time at work.
 So domestic violence carries over from the home into the workplace in many ways, and as such, there are ways the workplace can help.

 Studies have found that domestic violence victims experience impaired work performance and require more time off than employees who are not abused.
 Victims of domestic violence experience a broad range of emotional consequences, including depression, anxiety, and low self-esteem, all of which can adversely affect employee productivity.
 In addition, 75 percent of domestic violence victims face harassment from intimate partners while at work.

 - Recognizing Domestic Violence’s Impact in the Workplace – A Guide for Managers

 - Read USC’s policy on leave for victims of domestic violence.